nhu92/HiCassembly/juicer+3ddna.md

 2. 3D-DNA
 3. last

-### Install Juicer and configuration
+## Install Juicer and configuration
 Juicer does not require to install.
 In order to use Juicer, we only need to run `git clone` from author's github page.
+There are some required environment for this software.

 Becasue SLURM job submission system is installed in HPCC of TTU, we need to use Juicer version for SLURM.
 After we clone the whole Juicer repository, we need to copy `[Juicer Dir]/SLURM/scripts` to our working directory.